2019 World Athletics Championships – Men's pole vault

 The men's pole vault at the 2019 World Athletics Championships was held at the Khalifa International Stadium in Doha from 28 September to 1 October 2019.

 Summary

-The field contained a who's who of contemporary pole vaulters, save 2015 champion Shawnacy Barber.
-World record holder Renaud Lavillenie and 2011 champion Paweł Wojciechowski didn't make the final.
+The field many of the top contemporary pole vaulters, except for 2015 champion Shawnacy Barber.
+World record holder Renaud Lavillenie and 2011 champion Paweł Wojciechowski failed to qualify for the final.
 In the final, 2013 champion Raphael Holzdeppe and Olympic champion Thiago Braz bowed out, unable to clear 5.80m.
 That height selected the medalists and it was the same three who had cleared 6 metres earlier in the season, all three perfect to that point.